PRECAUTIONS FOR ONLINE BANKING

 - The email is designed in such a way that it will look exactly same as an email sent by the legitimate bank.

 - The email may have the links such as “Please click here to update your Account Information in order to keep your Bank Account or the Card Active.”

-- To validate the authenticity please do check address bar is secure i.e. https:// and site address is https://dbankonline.dohabank.co.in/ while login into the internet banking.
+- To validate the authenticity please do check address bar is secure i.e., https:// and site address is https://dbankonline.dohabank.co.in/ while doing login to internet banking.

 - It is also called as voice-based phishing.
-Vishing is very similar to phishing – the only difference is the technology.
+Vishing is very similar to phishing – the only difference is the technology & way of communication.

 - Vishing is a fraud in which the customers are tricked into revealing their critical and sensitive personal financial information to unauthorized persons / entities through voice-based technology.
 The vishing attacks are also being carried out using various voice-based channels like ISDN PRI (primary Rate Interface), Mobile PRI (Primary Rate Interface), VOIP, Landline or Mobile telephone etc.

 - Difference between phishing & vishing is that phishing involves the use of emails to trick you into providing your personal details whereas vishing involves voice or telephone services.

 - Fraudsters will ask you for bank details to claim prize money won through Lottery ticket.

 - Sim Swap fraud – If you find no network in your phone for the connection report immediately to telecom service provider.
 Fraudster will obtain replacement of your sim card to access your connection.

 - A typical vishing call involves a scammer, posing as an employee calling from your bank or another organization asking for your personal details & scammer could convince you to divulge the information with multiple reasons to seek the information from you.